-The best treatment for a stress injury is rest which limits aggravation, gives the bone time to heal, and prevents further damage.
+The best treatment for a stress injury is rest, which limits aggravation, gives the bone time to heal, and prevents further damage.
 More serious fractures may require immobilization by way of a brace or boot.
-Once the fracture has started to heal, physical therapy can help to strengthen the bone and surrounding tissue.
+Once the fracture has started to heal, physical therapy can help strengthen the bone and surrounding tissue.

 Preventing stress fractures

 Be sure to warm up and stretch before playing.
 Take breaks and don’t increase the intensity of your training all at once.
 Alternating tennis and other high-impact activities with low-impact activities like biking or swimming can also help prevent stress fractures.

 3. Ankle Sprains

 A sprained ankle involves a ligament in the ankle stretching too far or, in serious cases, tearing.
 Falling or landing awkwardly on your ankle, changing direction too quickly, and walking or running on uneven ground can cause an ankle sprain.